Skip to content

 The two indexes: metadata vs content

-Lynx keeps file metadata and file content in separate databases so they coexist:
+File Studio keeps file metadata and file content in separate databases so they coexist:

 • File metadata (index.db) — names, paths, size, dates, type, extension.
-Fast to build (no reading file bodies), ideal for “where is that file?” across millions of files.
+Fast to build (no reading file bodies); ideal for "where is that file?" across millions of files.

 • Full content (content.db) — everything above plus extracted, full-text-searchable file contents.